Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 Bilinear interpolation is a method for interpolating functions of two variables using repeated linear interpolation.
 It is commonly used in the following applications:

-- Image processing and computer vision, where it is used to resample images and textures.
-For example, when zooming in or out of an image, bilinear interpolation can be used to estimate color values of new pixels based on color values of the original pixels. [[1]] [[2]]
+- Image processing and computer vision: For resampling images and textures.
+For example, when zooming in or out of an image, use bilinear interpolation to estimate color values of new pixels based on color values of the original pixels. [[1]] [[2]]
-- Finite element analysis, where it is used to estimate values of variables such as stress and strain between nodes in a finite element mesh. [[3]]
+- Finite element analysis: For estimating values of variables such as stress and strain between nodes in a finite element mesh. [[3]]
-- Geographic information systems, where it is used to interpolate elevation or other spatial data from a grid of points. [[4]]
+- Geographic information systems: For interpolating elevation or other spatial data from a grid of points. [[4]]
-- Computer graphics, where it is used to map textures onto 3D surfaces or perform texture filtering. [[5]]
+- Computer graphics: For mapping textures onto 3D surfaces or perform texture filtering. [[5]]

 Bilinear interpolation is one of the simplest and fastest interpolation methods, but it can also introduce some artifacts such as blurring or aliasing.
 More advanced interpolation methods, such as bicubic interpolation or spline interpolation, can produce smoother and more accurate results, but they are also more computationally expensive.

 ## Computing Interpolated Values

-The problem of bilinear interpolation is illustrated in Figure 1.
+Figure 1 illustrates the problem of bilinear interpolation.
 It is assumed you know the values of a function at points $(x_1, y_1)$, $(x_1, y_2)$, $(x_2, y_1)$, and $(x_2, y_2)$ defined on a grid, which for practical purposes, can be assumed to be rectilinear.
 The goal is to estimate the function value at a point with coordinates $(x_q, y_q)$ by using the known values at the surrounding points.
 In Figure 1, green dots represent known values, and the red dot represents the value to be estimated.

 ![figure1](images/points_1.png)

 *Figure 1 - Bilinear Interpolation Problem*

-Bilinear interpolation can be viewed as a two-step process, where linear interpolation is first performed over one dimension then the other.
-The first step of the process is shown in Figure 2, where the function values at the blue dots are computed from the known values at the green dots by using linear interpolation over the variable $x$.
+Bilinear interpolation is a two-step process, where linear interpolation is first performed over one dimension then the other.
+Figure 2 shows the first step of the process, where the function values at the blue dots are computed from the known values at the green dots by using linear interpolation over the variable $x$.

 ![figure2](images/points_2.png)